Dr. Richard Weinblatt

 Here is a very common question that I get from police chief and public

-releases in police media relations?"
-Back in the '80s, when I owned a New
+in police media relations?"
+Back in the '80s, when I owned a New York City

-York City metro public relations firm, the use of press releases were the
+metro public relations firm, the use of press releases were the staple of the

-staple of the much smaller media industry.
-But the rules have changed since
+much smaller media industry.
+But the rules have changed since then.
+This

-then.
-This Police and the Press column covers how and when you should
+Police and the Press column covers how and when you should use press

-use press releases so that you do not use and abuse them or, for that
+releases so that you do not use and abuse them or, for that matter, your media

 READ MORE: http://www.policeone.